 The below rates are general estimates only.
 Prices can vary down or up depending on the simplicity or complexity of each illustration, the number of characters, the number of illustrations, and overall project requirements.
 I will work with you to determine the best layout and type of illustration needed for each page or spread.
 As an experienced graphic designer, I also include professional layout and book design into my services, so you will not need to hire a separate designer for that, saving you money in the long-term.
 You can read more about my process below to learn how it all works and how to get an official quotation for your book.

 **A standard children’s book usually has 32 pages plus end papers and a front and back cover.
-Most of my clients usually spend between $4000-6500.
-Prices may vary below or above these figures depending on if royalties will be taken or based on the complexity and detail required for each illustration.
+Most of my clients usually spend between $3500-6500.
+Prices may vary below or above these figures depending on if royalties will be taken or based on the complexity of the project, the detail required for each illustration, and other factors.
 However, for my signature style and complexity you see in my portfolio on this website, this gives you an idea of my fees.
 I can also work with you to create a payment plan that is economical for both parties with payments spread out over several months.

 1. Creative Brief